-I am a freelance writer specializing in fundamental physics and cosmology, and author of the book Trespassing on Einstein's Lawn (Bantam, January 2014).
+I am a freelance writer specializing in fundamental physics, cosmology, cognitive science and philosophy, and author of the book Trespassing on Einstein's Lawn (Bantam, January 2014).
 I am a consultant for New Scientist magazine, where I previously served as Books & Arts editor and founded CultureLab.
 I was a 2012-13 Knight Science Journalism Fellow at MIT.

 I have a Master's degree in the Philosophy and History of Science from the London School of Economics.
 I live in Somerville, Massachusetts.